 - Brazilian grooves

-This is a partial list.
-Obviously, there were so many more drum practice goals that made me the drummer I am today.
-I also had great drum teachers along the way, who created drumming those goals for me.
+Obviously, there were so many more drum practice goals that I achieved to play drums professionally.
+I also had great drum teachers along the way who created those drumming goals for me.

 As I achieved each goal, I felt successful and motivated to learn more.
 If we don’t have goals, we’re like a leaf blowing in the wind.
 We’ll skip from one thing to the next and probably not finish most of what we start.
 Progress will be minimal at best.

-First and foremost, if you don’t have a teacher, get one!
-See my blog on how to choose the right drum teacher.
+First and foremost, if you don’t have a drum teacher I suggest you get one.
 Next, grab some paper and a pencil.
-Write down your top 3 styles of music you want to learn.
+Write down the top 3 styles of music you want to learn.
 Rank them by How motivated you are to learn them.
 These are mine, for example:

 - Jazz (Super excited to learn)